- Student type: Domestic

 - Major(s): Games development; Multimedia development

-The Multimedia development major is more focused on the creative design side of the Information Technology, which involves the creation of characters and 3D objects via Maya while also dealing is graphical design like infographics which tests your creativity and advancing your skills in Photoshop.
+Of his multimedia development major, Antoni says, "This focuses more on the creative side of IT.
+It involves the creation of characters and 3D objects via Maya (a 3D computer graphics application), as well as graphic design elements like infographics, which test your creativity and advance your skills in Photoshop."